-- 1. Keep accurate records to make informed crop management decisions for each field and even specific areas of a field. - 2.
+- Keep accurate records to make informed crop management decisions for each field and even specific areas of a field. - 2.
 Maximize crop competitiveness by using agronomic practices that promote competition with weeds such as planting at high seeding rates. - 3.
 Use weed sanitation practices like planting weed-free crop seed and applying only composted manure to reduce weed seed additions in the soil seed bank. - 4.
 Prevent and eliminate weed escapes, when possible, in field borders and fence rows.
 These are breeding grounds for weeds, including herbicide-resistant weeds. - 5.
-Consider strategic tillage since the risk of weeds developing resistance is higher when no-till practices are in place. - 6.
-Connect with a crop advisor who is familiar with weed biology to help trouble shoot when needed.
+Consider strategic tillage, when necessary, as an additional tool to manage resistant weeds. - 6.
+Connect with a crop advisor who is familiar with weed biology to help trouble shoot when needed